spkenv/spk/docs/ref/indexes.md

 weight: 120
 ---

-This explains indexes, indexing, index controls, and index requirements in `spk`.
+This explains indexes, indexing, index controls, and index requirements in `SPK`.

-## Spk Repository Indexes
+## SPK Repository Indexes

 `SPK` supports generating a packages index for a repository to help with solves.
 An index must have been generated separately for a